1. The Reporting Code

 The Executive Board of Esprit Schools has adopted the following Reporting Code and declares the attached step-by-step plan and written assessment framework (annexes 1 and 2) applicable to all Esprit schools.

-The Executive Board expects employees of Esprit Schools to be alert to potential signs of domestic violence in all contacts with pupils and their parents and to respond effectively to these signs.
-Go to signalenkaart.nl for lists of potential signs of domestic violence and child abuse.
-Caution is advised.
-One or two signs of child abuse are not necessarily grounds for suspecting child abuse.
+The Executive Board expects employees of Esprit Schools to be alert to potential signs of domestic violence in all contacts with students and their parents and to respond effectively to these signs.
+Go to signalenkaart.nl

 Employees who suspect domestic violence or child abuse have to carefully weigh whether